MLB Proposal and Comparison Charts | Federal News Network

 To calculate what a player with a major league contract would receive, a three-step calculation is made:

-Multiply a player’s 2020 salary (not including signing bonuses, which are guaranteed at full value), and multiply by:
+Multiply a player’s 2020 salary (not including signing bonuses, which are guaranteed at full value) by:

 |90%